Skip to main content

 Kristen Camilleri

-Graduated with a Bachelor’s Degree (Honours) from the University of Malta in 2022 after submitting her dissertation ‘To what extent in Article 315 of Chapter 386 applied in its entirety?
-A Critical and Comparative Analysis of Judgements delivered in the Last Decade’, and completed her Masters of Advocacy in September 2023.
+Kristen Camilleri is an Associate at Mamo TCV Advocates.
+She graduated with a Bachelor of Laws (Honours) from the University of Malta in 2022, after submitting a dissertation entitled “To what extent is Article 315 of Chapter 386 applied in its entirety?
+A Critical and Comparative Analysis of Judgements delivered in the Last Decade”.
+Kristen then graduated with a Master of Advocacy from the University of Malta in 2023.
+She was called to the Bar in 2024.

 Kristen camilleri - Mamo TCV Advocates